 The Narwal T10 is decent for bare floors.
-It has no trouble clearing pet hair or small debris like rice, though bulkier material like cereal can clog its small suction inlet.
-It feels well-built, offers superb battery performance, and maneuvers itself fairly effectively overall.
-While its mopping performance doesn't currently factor into our score set, the mopping module is easy to install, and the vacuum does a good job of covering its assigned area.
+It has no trouble clearing away small debris like rice, though bulkier material like cereal can clog its small suction inlet.
+It feels well-built, offers superb battery performance, and maneuvers itself fairly effectively.
+The mopping module is easy to install and does a great job of scrubbing away dried-on stains.

-The Narwal T10 is mediocre for low-pile carpet.
-It struggles with pet hair, and its lack of a brushroll means that it has a very hard time cleaning debris like sand or baking soda from this surface type.
-That said, it does feel amazingly well-built and has a very long battery life, so it should be able to clean large spaces without running out of charge.
+The Narwal T10 is okay for low-pile carpet.
+Its lack of a brushroll means it has a very hard time sucking up fine and large debris embedded within carpet fibers.
+That said, it does feel amazingly well-built and has a very long battery life, so it can clean large spaces without running out of charge.
+While there's no automatic surface detection system, the vacuum has a set of magnetic boundary strips that you can put in place to prevent it from moving onto carpets while mopping.

-The Narwal T10 is a sub-par option for cleaning high-pile carpet, though this isn't its intended use case.
-It doesn't have a brushroll to agitate carpet fibers, so it struggles with sucking up pet hair, fine debris like baking soda, and larger material like sand.
+The Narwal T10 is a mediocre option for cleaning high-pile carpet, though this isn't its intended use case.
+It doesn't have a brushroll to agitate carpet fibers, so it struggles with sucking up pet hair, fine debris, and larger material.
 It can also sometimes struggle to climb onto higher-pile carpets and occasionally gets stuck on rug tassels.

 The Narwal T10 is a robot vacuum and isn't meant for cleaning stairs.